John Hull (physician)

-John Hull (1761–1843) was a physician and obstetrician in Manchester during the late 18th and early 19th centuries.
+John Hull (1761–1843) was a medical doctor and obstetrician in Manchester during the late 18th and early 19th centuries.
 He played an active role within the city's medical profession, and engaged in debate on issues of the day.
 He established himself as a physician and became prominent in the field of obstetrics.

 Early life and education

 John Hull was born in 1761 at Poulton, Lancashire, the eldest son of John Hull (1725?-1768) who himself was an apothecary and surgeon.
 Hull was orphaned at quite an early age and at sixteen became apprenticed to a Mr Lancaster, a surgeon, man midwife and apothecary in Blackburn.
 It was here that he first began to attend lying-in cases, which would later become the most prominent part of his career.
 Upon completion of his apprenticeship Hull travelled to London to qualify with the Corporation of Surgeons, which he succeeded in doing in 1784.
 The student notes amongst his surviving manuscripts indicate that he studied medicine at St Thomas’ Hospital, London for a period of at least one year during 1783-1784, if not longer, studying under prominent physicians such as George Fordyce (1736-1802) and Henry Cline (1750-1827).
 After qualifying in 1784 he returned to Blackburn where he went into partnership with his former master Mr Lancaster, and his success there enabled him to buy the practice.
 In 1791 he married the sister of Dr William Winstanley.
 Hull went on to pursue further medical studies at Leiden, Netherlands where he graduated with his MD on 18 May 1792, with his dissertation being entitled ‘De Catharticis’.